TechRecruitNinja/documentation/Installation.md

 # Production Usage

-In order to use the portal and server in your production environment, kindly update the following files:
+In order to use the client portal and server in your production environment, kindly update the following files:

 ## Portal